Types of Wood Used in Architecture and Construction

 Rift Sawing Veneer

-Rift sawing veneer is obtained by cutting thin slices in a way so that face is neither perpendicular nor parallel but making an angle of 30 degrees to 60 degrees to the growth rings of the trunk.
+Rift sawing veneer is obtained by cutting thin slices in a way so that the face is neither perpendicular nor parallel but makes an angle of 30 degrees to 60 degrees to the growth rings of the trunk.
 This method produces grains with tightly packed straight lines.

 Quarter Sawing Veneer